dmytri/node-operetta/README.md

-If you really insist, you can can override -h and --help using either the options or parameters function, you can then then get the help output by calling the usage function, either with out without a callback.
+If you really insist, you can can override -h and --help using either the options or parameters function, you can then then get the help output by calling the usage function, either with or without a callback.

 <pre>
 // this will call console.log with help output.